chen3feng/stl4go/README.md

 ### Algorithms

 Due to the limitations of language, most algorithms only support Slice.
-The functions name of the algorithms ends with `If`, `Func`, indicating that a custom comparison function can be passed.
+The functions name of the algorithms ends with `If` or `Func`, indicating that a custom comparison function can be passed.

 #### Generate